 Public service impacts are the costs of education, fire protection, roads, waste disposal, and water supply.
+Law enforcement and social service impacts will be negligible.
 Any large scale development will require some additional public services.
-Education and road impacts that adversely affected prior developments in California would be avoided in Harney County.
+Education and road impacts that adversely affected prior developments in California would be avoided in Deschutes County.

 Education impacts are increased enrollment of project-related students (children of new workers) and potential new classroom space and buses.
 Schools in Oregon are financed by a combination of base level property tax levies and specific school bonding levies.
 Given the passage of Ballot Measure 5 in November 1990 and its attendant drop in school property tax rates, it is assumed that bond funding will no longer be available to fund increased services.
 Increased property taxes from geothermal development should raise school funding revenues.
 The critical factor is existing school enrollment: will new students exceed current capacity?
-Given the remote location, any students will likely either go to the boarding school at Crane or to a temporarily built school at Fields.
 The staged nature and small size of these projects is not expected to result in negative school capacity impacts.
-However, given the worst case scenario of maximum enrollment capacity, developers and the school district may choose to adopt a mitigation agreement providing for a temporary school at Fields.
+However, given the worst case scenario of maximum enrollment capacity, developers and the school district may choose to adopt a mitigation agreement.